-The Office of Student Conduct and Judicial Affairs is responsible for scheduling the Administrative Conference or the Judicial Committee Conference.
+The Office of the Vice President for Student Services/Dean of Students is responsible for scheduling the "Disciplinary Conference" or the Hearing before the Student-Faculty-Staff Disciplinary Committee.
 The Office will:

-- 1. Provide the student with written notice of the date, time and place of the Disciplinary Conference at least five business days prior to the scheduled Hearing, citing the specific charges. - 2.
+- 1. Provide the student/respondent with written notice of the date, time and place of the Disciplinary Conference (Conference) or the Hearing before Student-Faculty-Staff Disciplinary Committee at least five business days prior to the scheduled Conference or Hearing, citing the specific charges. - 2.
 Include in the written notice the possible disciplinary sanctions that may be imposed if the charges are proven. - 3.
-Advise the student of his/her right to present evidence and witnesses in support of his/her position. - 4.
-Advise the student of his/her right to have access to the case file at least three (3) business days prior to and during the Conference. - 5.
-Inform the student in the written notice of the right to select an advisor, who may be an attorney, but who sits in an advisory capacity and who may not under any circumstances address the committee, only upon permission from the Chair.
-The student who wishes to have an attorney attend the Conference as their advisor shall notify the Office of Student Conduct and Judicial Affairs of the attorney's name and phone number at least three business days prior to the Conference.
-If the student fails to provide the required notice, the student must proceed without an attorney advisor.
-If the student advisor is an attorney, the University may have a University attorney present at the Conference.
-Advisors may not appear in lieu of the student.
+Advise the student/respondent of his/her right to present evidence and witnesses in support of his/her position. - 4.
+Advise the student/respondent of his/her right to have access to the case file at least three (3) business days prior to and during the Conference or Hearing. - 5.
+Inform the student/respondent in the written notice of the right to select an advisor, who may be an attorney, but who sits in an advisory capacity and who addresses the board only upon permission from the Chair.
+The student/respondent who wishes to have an attorney attend the Conference or the Hearing as their advisor shall notify the Office of the Vice President for Student Services/Dean of Students of the attorney's name and phone number at least three business days prior to the Conference or Hearing.
+If the student/respondent fails to provide the required notice, the student/respondent must proceed without an attorney advisor.
+If the student/respondent advisor is an attorney, the University may have a University attorney present at the Conference or Hearing.
+Advisors may not appear in lieu of the student/respondent.

-When a student is charged with a violation of the Student Code of Conduct to the extent that a Disciplinary Conference is necessary, the University is obliged to observe standards of fairness in conducting the disciplinary proceedings.
+When a student/respondent is charged with a violation of the Student Code of Conduct to the extent that a Disciplinary Conference or Hearing is necessary, the University is obliged to observe standards of fairness in conducting the disciplinary proceedings.
 Procedural due process does not require a student to be represented by legal counsel.